California cops shot and killed 162 people last year. This bill could help reduce the bloodshed.

 The CPOA met earlier this year with co-author Webber and the ACLU to share its concerns.
 If police are less proactive and someone gets hurt as a result, Rundle says, “officers are going to be left with the ramifications of, ‘Well what happens because I didn’t pursue?'”

 But Birbing notes that police departments elsewhere, including in Seattle and Chicago, adopted similar use-of-force policies under the guidance of the Department of Justice.
 The Seattle Police Department, for instance, adopted its version following a 2012 court order.
-The change brought about a 60 percent drop in serious incidents of force deployment, a federal review determined, with no increase in officer injuries or crime.
+The change brought about a 60 percent drop in serious incidents of force by the deployment, a federal review determined, with no increase in officer injuries or crime.
 The California bill is also in line with standards recommended by respected groups such as the Police Executive Research Forum and the International Association of Chiefs of Police.

 The CPOA is also concerned that AB931 challenges the Supreme Court standard, Rundle says.
-But Birbing counters that it is perfectly appropriate for states to set the bar higher than the court did in its Garner ruling—they just can’t set it lower.
+But Birbing counters that it is perfectly appropriate for states to set the bar higher than the court did in its Garner ruling—they just can’t lower it.
 “California’s law is as broad an authorization of use of force as is constitutionally permissible, and we don’t have to have that,” he says.

 If the bill passes the Senate Appropriations Committee, it will still need to get through both legislative houses by August 31 to be passed in this session.
-That could be tough, as the state legislature has historically been hesitant to rattle police groups.
+That could be tough, as the state Legislature has historically been hesitant to rattle police groups.

-On Monday, some 250 people representing more than 20 community groups throughout California showed up at the state capitol to encourage senators to move the bill forward.
+On Monday, some 250 people representing more than 20 community groups throughout California showed up at the state Capitol to encourage senators to move the bill forward.
 Among them were Black Lives Matter Sacramento, which spearheaded local protests in the wake of the Clark shooting, and the Anti-Police Terror Project.
 Webber spoke at the demonstration, and supporters performed a die-in and read off the names of all the people killed by police in California last year.

-“We need to emphasize, especially in these non-threatening situations, de-escalation as a primary tactic, and not just lethal force because you have the legal authority and ability to do so,” says Eddie Carmona, political director at PICO California, a coalition ofprogressive churches and faith groups that lead organizing for Monday’s action in Sacramento.
+“We need to emphasize, especially in these nonthreatening situations, de-escalation as a primary tactic, and not just lethal force because you have the legal authority and ability to do so,” says Eddie Carmona, political director at PICO California, a coalition of progressive churches and faith groups that led organizing for Monday’s action in Sacramento.
 “It’s worked in other places.
 We just need to do it in California.”